A Single-Page App

 So what does it take to put together an SPA using:

 - Ruby on Rails as the backend API and,

 - Vue.js and Vuex on the frontend?

 And how would you design it in a pragmatic, straightforward way?

-Find out as we unpack a full-stack app layer by layer, in less than 90 minutes!
+Find out as we unpack a full-stack app layer by layer!

 “I love seeing the dissection of a full architecture that works.”
 Magnus Rembold